iotaledger/tips/text/0028-ed25519-validation/0028-ed25519-validation.md

 ## Decoding

 The Curve25519 is defined over the finite field of order p=2<sup>255</sup>−19.
-A curve point (x,y) is encoded into its compressed 32-byte representation, namely by the 255-bit encoding of the field element y followed by a single sign bit that is 1 for negative x and 0 otherwise.
+A curve point (x,y) is encoded into its compressed 32-byte representation, namely by the 255-bit encoding of the field element y followed by a single sign bit that is 1 for negative x (see [RFC 8032, Section 3.1](https://datatracker.ietf.org/doc/html/rfc8032#section-3.1)) and 0 otherwise.
 This approach provides a unique encoding for each valid point.
 However, there are two classes of edge cases representing non-canonical encodings of valid points:
 - encoding a y-coordinate as y + p
 - encoding a curve point (0,y) with the sign bit set to 1

-In contrast to the Section [Decoding](https://tools.ietf.org/html/rfc8032#section-5.1.3) of RFC 8032, it is _not_ required that the encodings of A and R are canonical.
-As long as the corresponding (x,y) is a valid curve point, any of such edge cases will be accepted.
+In contrast to RFC 8032, it is _not_ required that the encodings of A and R are canonical.
+As long as the corresponding (x,y) is a valid curve point, any of such edge cases will be accepted.<br> In this context, it is also required that during validation the actual provided encodings of A and R must be used as input to the hash function H instead of their canoncial – and potentially different – representation.
+This prevents malleability of A and R even for these edge cases.

-It is worth noting that due to allowing different encodings of the same point, one cannot check point equality by doing byte per byte comparisons.

 ## Validation